Responses to the COVID-19 pandemic in July 2020: 21 July

 South Africa's Labour Minister Thulas Nxesi and Minister of Mineral Resources Gwede Mantashe were both separately admitted to hospital after testing positive for coronavirus over a week ago.

-President of Zimbabwe Emmerson Mnangagwa announced that a night-time curfew will be enforced from July 22 to slow the spread of coronavirus in the country.
+President of Zimbabwe Emmerson Mnangagwa announced that a night-time curfew will be enforced from 22 July to slow the spread of coronavirus in the country.

 22 July

-President of the Democratic Republic of the Congo Félix Tshisekedi lifted the country's health emergency imposed to control the coronavirus outbreak due to a sustained drop new deaths.
-Tshisekedi revealed a three-stage plan to reopen the country's schools, businesses and international borders; from July 23, non-essential businesses including banks and restaurants will be permitted to reopen, as well as social gatherings and public transport.
+President of the Democratic Republic of the Congo Félix Tshisekedi lifted the country's health emergency imposed to control the coronavirus outbreak due to a sustained drop in new deaths.
+Tshisekedi revealed a three-stage plan to reopen the country's schools, businesses and international borders; from 23 July, non-essential businesses including banks and restaurants will be permitted to reopen, as well as social gatherings and public transport.

 Managers at restaurants and bars in South Africa urged the government to lift coronavirus restrictions preventing the sale of alcohol after 9pm, claiming that such services provide vital sources of income for businesses.

 23 July

 The African Development Bank announced an aid package worth $285 million to assist several countries in the Sahel region to fight the pandemic.
 Under the scheme, Niger will receive $110 million, Burkina Faso $55 million and Mali $50 million in loans and grants, and Chad will receive $60 million and Mauritania $10 million in grants.

-South African President Cyril Ramaphosa announced that all public schools in the country will close from July 27 for four weeks to attempt to limit the transmission of coronavirus, as the number of confirmed cases in South Africa passed 400,000.
+South African President Cyril Ramaphosa announced that all public schools in the country will close from 27 July for four weeks to attempt to limit the transmission of coronavirus, as the number of confirmed cases in South Africa passed 400,000.
 Ramaphosa also revealed a 500 billion rand ($30 billion) economic support package to fund the healthcare sector in fighting the pandemic.